Plastic: Applications

 The largest application for plastics is as packaging materials, but they are used in a wide range of other sectors, including: construction (pipes, gutters, door and windows), textiles (stretchable fabrics, fleece), consumer goods (toys, tableware, toothbrushes), transportation (headlights, bumpers, body panels, wing mirrors), electronics (phones, computers, televisions) and as machine parts.
+In optics, plastics are used to manufacture aspheric lenses.

 Additives

-Additives are chemicals blended into plastics to change their performance or appearance, making it possible to alter the properties of plastics to better suit their intended applications.
+Additives are chemicals blended into plastics to improved their performance or appearance.
 Additives are therefore one of the reasons why plastic is used so widely.
 Plastics are composed of chains of polymers.
 Many different chemicals are used as plastic additives.
 A randomly chosen plastic product generally contains around 20 additives.
 The identities and concentrations of additives are generally not listed on products.

 In the EU, over 400 additives are used in high volumes.
-5500 additives were found in a global market analysis.
-At a minimum all plastic contains some polymer stabilisers which permit them to be melt-processed (moulded) without suffering polymer degradation.
-Other additives are optional and can be added as required, with loadings varying significantly between applications.
-The amount of additives contained in plastics varies depending on the additives’ function.
-For example, additives in polyvinyl chloride (PVC) can constitute up to 80% of the total volume.
-Pure unadulterated plastic (barefoot resin) is never sold, even by the primary producers.
+In a global market analysis, 5,500 additives were found.
+At a minimum, all plastic contains some polymer stabilizers which permit them to be melt-processed (molded) without suffering polymer degradation.Additives in polyvinyl chloride (PVC), used widely for sanitary plumbing, can constitute up to 80% of the total volume.
+Unadulterated plastic (barefoot resin) is rarely sold.

 Leaching

 Additives may be weakly bound to the polymers or react in the polymer matrix.
-Although additives are blended into plastic they remain chemically distinct from it, and can gradually leach back out during normal use, when in landfills, or following improper disposal in the environment.
-Additives may also degrade to form other toxic molecules.
+Although additives are blended into plastic they remain chemically distinct from it and can gradually leach back out during normal use, when in landfills, or following improper disposal in the environment.
+Additives may also degrade to form other compounds that could be more benign or more toxic.
 Plastic fragmentation into microplastics and nanoplastics can allow chemical additives to move in the environment far from the point of use.
 Once released, some additives and derivatives may persist in the environment and bioaccumulate in organisms.
 They can have adverse effects on human health and biota.
 A recent review by the United States Environmental Protection Agency (US EPA) revealed that out of 3,377 chemicals potentially associated with plastic packaging and 906 likely associated with it, 68 were ranked by ECHA as "highest for human health hazards" and 68 as "highest for environmental hazards".